Bruce Willis’ daughter Rumer says she works four jobs to provide for her daughter

 Rumer Willis, the eldest daughter of Bruce Willis and Demi Moore, has hit out at assumptions that she and her daughter are living off her parents’ money.

-In an Instagram Reel shared Monday, the 37-year-old single mother to daughter, Louetta, 2, listed the tireless responsibilities of parenthood, including laundry, meal prep, playdates and planning afterschool activities.
+In an Instagram Reel shared Monday, the 37-year-old single mother to two-year-old daughter Louetta, listed the tireless responsibilities of parenthood, including laundry, meal prep, playdates and planning after-school activities.

 “The todo list is never ending,” she wrote in the caption.
 “I need a nap and a duvet day asap.”
 Within hours, she reshared the Reel on her Instagram Story, alongside a message.